MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1803.md

 ### Microsoft.Windows.Appraiser.General.DecisionSystemBiosAdd

-This event sends compatibility decision data about the BIOS to help keep Windows up-to-date.
+This event sends compatibility decision data about the BIOS to help keep Windows up to date.

 This event includes fields from [Ms.Device.DeviceInventoryChange](#msdevicedeviceinventorychange).